dortania/Getting-Started-With-ACPI/ssdt-easy.md

 > What about USBX?

 For Skylake+ and AMD, you can grab a prebuilt file here: [SSDT-USBX.aml](https://github.com/khronokernel/Opencore-Vanilla-Desktop-Guide/blob/master/extra-files/SSDT-USBX.aml).
-This file is plug and play and requires no device configuration, **do not use on Haswell and older**.
+This file is plug and play and requires no device configuration, **do not use on Broadwell and older**.

-**Troubleshooting note**: See [General Troubleshooting](/troubleshooting/troubleshooting).md if you're having issues running SSDTTime
+**Troubleshooting note**: See [General Troubleshooting](https://khronokernel.github.io/Opencore-Vanilla-Desktop-Guide/troubleshooting/troubleshooting.html) if you're having issues running SSDTTime

 ## Adding to OpenCore